Master of Arts in Administrative Leadership

 LSTD 5960 Directed Readings in Interdisciplinary Studies (3 hours)

-OR 6 hours of Administrative Leadership elective coursework and written comprehensive examination
+Administrative Leadership elective coursework and written comprehensive examination (6 hours)

 Graduate Certificates provide an opportunity for a focused program of graduate study in a specified topic.
 Students will complete typically 12-15 hours of graduate coursework that is transcripted on their graduate record.
 They may complete the Certificate program while enrolled in a graduate degree program, or may be admitted directly to the Certificate program.
 Hours taken in completion of the Graduate Certificate may be applicable to a graduate degree program.
 The admission, retention, and completion GPA requirements are the same as for graduate degree programs.